Local Resources

 - Home Choice Program: Home Choice is a waiver program that provides assistance for those transitioning from long-term facilities to home and community-based settings.
 If eligible, individuals could receive up to $2500 for qualified services to assist with their transition.
 For more information about Home Choice, contact Tuscarawas County Family & Children First at 330-343-2286.

-- Tuscarawas County Friends of the Homeless: The mission of the Friends of the Homeless of Tuscarawas County is to assist families and individuals in a faith-based environment to achieve stability, sobriety and permanent housing.
+- Tuscarawas County Friends of the Homeless: The mission of the Friends of the Homeless of Tuscarawas County is to assist families and individuals in a faith-based environment to achieve stability, sobriety, and permanent housing.
 330.602.6100

 - Tuscarawas County Metropolitan Housing Authority (Metro): The Mission of TMHA is to assist eligible families with safe, decent, and affordable housing opportunities, without discrimination.
 330.308.8099.